-The size of the proposed site is small (5.82ha), Relative to the size of the proposed habitat complex for the site; "fine to muddy fine sand with polychaetes" community complex, which is 2637ha of the "mudflats and sandflats not covered at low tide" habitat complex (4286.69ha), and 3555ha of the "estuaries" habitat complex, within which the proposed application site is located.
-The land take is not considered to pose a negative effect on the overall site when considered as a single application.
+The proposed site (T6/398A) is of moderate size (5.515 ha); relative to the size of the proposed habitat complex for the site "fine-to-muddy fine sand with polychaetes" community complex, which is 2637ha of the "mudflats and sandflats not covered at low tide" complex (4286.69ha), and 3555ha of the "estuaries" habitat complex (5695.86), within which the proposed application site is located therefore the land take is not considered to pose a negative effect on the overall site.

-The Marine Engineering Division (MED) have stated the proposed site is not in an area that is likely to be highly visible to many people.
+The Marine Engineering Division (MED) have stated the site is not in an area that is likely to be highly visible to many people.
 Population in the area is low and trestles will only be visible at times of low tide.
 There are no features of high landscape or scenic value that will be impacted upon.